nasa/CompDam_DGD/readme.md

 This section includes a brief summary of each test implemented in the `tests` folder.
 The input deck file names briefly describe the test.
 All of the input decks start with `test_<elementType>_` and end with a few words describing the test.
 A more detailed description for each is given below:
 - *elastic_fiberTension*: Demonstrates the elastic response in the 1-direction under prescribed extension.
 The 1-direction stress-strain curve has the modulus E1.
 - *elastic_matrixTension*: Demonstrates the elastic response in the 2-direction under prescribed extension.
 The 2-direction stress-strain curve has the modulus E2.
+- *elastic_simpeShear12*: Demonstrates the elastic response in the 1-2 plane.
+The 1-2 plane stress-strain curve has the module G12.
 - *elementSize*: Verifies that the characteristic element lengths Lc1, Lc2, and Lc3 are being properly calculated.
+- *error*: Verifies that analyses can cleanly terminate upon encountering an error within the user subroutine.
 - *failureEnvelope_sig11sig22*: A parametric model in which *&sigma;<sub>11</sub>* is swept from *-X<sub>C</sub>* to *X<sub>T</sub>* and *&sigma;<sub>22</sub>* is swept from *-Y<sub>C</sub>* to *Y<sub>T</sub>* in order to re-create the corresponding failure envelope.
 - *failureEnvelope_sig12sig22*: A parametric model in which *&tau;<sub>12</sub>* is swept from *0* to *S<sub>L</sub>* and *&sigma;<sub>22</sub>* is swept from *-Y<sub>C</sub>* to *Y<sub>T</sub>* in order to re-create the corresponding failure envelope.
 - *failureEnvelope_sig12sig23*: A parametric model in which *&tau;<sub>12</sub>* is swept from *0* to *S<sub>L</sub>* and *&tau;<sub>23</sub>* is swept from *0* to *S<sub>T</sub>* in order to re-create the corresponding failure envelope.
+- *fatigue_normal*: Demonstrates the traction-displacement curve of a cohesive law subjected to mode I fatigue loading.
+- *fatigue_shear13*: Demonstrates the traction-displacement curve of a cohesive law subjected to shear fatigue loading in the 1-3 plane.
-- *fiberCompression_CDM*: Demonstrates the constitutive response in the 1-direction under prescribed shortening.
-The 1-direction stress-strain curve is trilinear.
+- *fiberCompression_BL*: Demonstrates the constitutive response in the 1-direction under prescribed shortening.
+The 1-direction stress-strain curve has a bilinear softening law.
 A conventional CDM approach to material degradation is used.
 - *fiberCompression_FKT*: Demonstrates the constitutive response in the 1-direction under prescribed shortening.
 The fiber kink band model is used. `FF` indicates that the fiber failure criterion is enabled. `FN` indicates that fiber nonlinearity is enabled.
 - *fiberLoadReversal*: Demonstrates the constitutive response in the 1-direction under prescribed extension and shortening reversals.
 The 1-direction stress-strain curve shows the intended behavior under load reversal.
 - *fiberTension*: Demonstrates the constitutive response in the 1-direction under prescribed extension.
 The 1-direction stress-strain curve is trilinear.